oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 Firstly the deployments info.
 We can see that 3 out of 4 pods are available, this is because we specified a maxUnavailable of 1, so as we have 4 replicas we must always have 3 of them available.

 If we look at the replica sets we seem something unusual.
-There are *two* replica sets for the storefront. the origional replica set (`storefront-5f777cb4f5z`) has 3 pods available and running, one of them was stopped as we allow one a maxUnavailable of 1.
+There are *two* replica sets for the storefront. the original replica set (`storefront-5f777cb4f5z`) has 3 pods available and running, one of them was stopped as we allow one a maxUnavailable of 1.
 There is however an additional storefront replica set `storefront-79d7d954d6` This has 2 pods in it, at the time the data was gathered neither of them was ready.
 But why 2 pods when we'd only specified a surge over the replicas count of 1 pod ?
-That's because we have one pod count "available" to us form the surge, and another "available" to us because we're allowed to kill of one pod below the replicas count, making a total of two new pods that can be started.
+That's because we have one pod count "available" to us from the surge, and another "available" to us because we're allowed to kill of one pod below the replicas count, making a total of two new pods that can be started.

 Finally if we look at the pods themselves we see that there are five storefront pods.
 A point on pod naming, the first part of the pod name is actually the replica set the pod is in, so the three pods starting `storefront-5f777cb4f5-` are actually in the replic set `storefront-5f777cb4f5` (the old one) and the two pods starting `storefront-79d7d954d6-` are in the `storefront-79d7d954d6` replica set (the new one)